Policies & Procedures

 Class sizes are limited; early registration is advised.
 Registration priority in all sections is given to matriculated students.
 Students receive academic advising services from the Director of Continuing Education.
 A continuing education student may request an advising appointment by calling 617-994-4233.

-Students wishing to cancel their registration or withdraw from a course must notify the Continuing Education division of the School of Art & Design in writing either by certified mail, fax, email, or in person.
+Students wishing to cancel their registration or withdraw from a course must notify the Continuing Education division of the Art & Design Department in writing either by certified mail, fax, email, or in person.
 To cancel registration, this must be done prior to the start of the class(es) for which they have registered.
 Cancellation or withdrawal will be dated from the day such notice is postmarked, faxed, emailed, or submitted in person.
 Students who cancel their registration at any time prior to the start of classes will receive a full refund of tuition paid, less the $25 registration fee and any other applicable fees.

 Students enrolling in Continuing Education division courses must be 18 years or older and be high school graduates or possess the equivalent of a high school education (i.e. GED).
 The school reserves the right to ensure international students have demonstrated proficiency in the English language in order to enroll in Continuing Education courses.
 Exceptions to these rules may be made at the discretion of the Director of Continuing Education and Preparatory Programs for applicants of unusual motivation or ability.
 Students intending to apply continuing education division courses toward BFA or certificate requirements must consult the general catalog and complete an application and change of status procedure.